Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world, for almost 20 years.

 The cottage has a combined lounge, kitchen and dining area opening onto extensive decking.
 This ‘front of house’ area is comfortable and cosy.
 The colour scheme was inspired by the yellow-toned dining room in Monet’s house in France, with aubergine as a contrasting colour.
 This area has reverse cycle heating/cooling.

-The lounge has a CD, DVD and radio system, as well as TV.
+The lounge has a CD, DVD and radio system, as well as TV with streaming options such as Netflix.
 There is no wood fire, but there is a very effective artificial ‘fire’ which prompts rave reviews from visitors.

-The kitchen is fitted with modern appliances (including microwave oven, dishwasher, and electric stove top and oven) and is well-equipped with crockery, glassware and cooking equipment.
+The kitchen is fitted with modern appliances (including microwave oven, coffee pod machine, dishwasher, and electric stove top and oven) and is well-equipped with crockery, glassware and cooking equipment.
 It is designed to be a functional kitchen which food lovers should find more than adequate.

-The kitchen and dining area, with views to die for, lead seamlessly onto the main deck overlooking the river.
+The kitchen and dining area, with views to die for, lead seamlessly onto the main deck overlooking the river, which is almost two kilometres wide at this point.

 Bedrooms, Bathroom and Ensuite